The past year has been busy for the Japan Fair Trade Commission (JFTC).

 Reform of the surcharge system

-The surcharge system in Japan, introduced in 1977 as an administrative sanction, aims to prevent violations of the AMA by imposing a financial penalty for violations.
-While it has been amended several times since then, increasing globalisation and complexity of business structures has led the JFTC to conduct a further review for the current surcharge system.
+The surcharge system in Japan, introduced in 1977 as an administrative sanction, aims to prevent violations of the AMA by imposing financial penalties for violations.
+While it has been amended several times since its introduction, increasing globalisation and complexity of business structures has led the JFTC to conduct a further review of the current surcharge system.

-The JFTC therefore established the Study Group on the AMA, and 15 meetings were held starting from February 2016 to reconsider the surcharge system and address problems with the current system.
-The Study Group on the AMA issued its report4 in April 2017, identifying the problems of the current system and proposing future revisions of the surcharge system.
+The JFTC therefore established a Study Group on the AMA in 2016 with the objective of re-evaluating the surcharge system and addressing problems with the current system.
+The Study Group issued its report5 in April 2017, identifying problems with the current system, and proposing future revisions of the surcharge system.

 i Significant cases

-The JFTC had decided in June 2017 to close an investigation against Amazon Japan, which it had been conducting since 2016.9
+In July 2018, the JFTC decided to close an investigation against Apple, which it had been conducting since 2016.9

 ii Trends, developments and strategies